RandAOLabs/Random-Process/README.md

 ## 🔒 Security Model

 RandAO uses a **commit-and-reveal scheme** to protect against premature revelation or tampering.
-The final random number is based on the hashed combination of all revealed inputs, ensuring:
+The final random number is based on the hashed combination of all revealed outputs, ensuring:

 - **Resistance to Bias**: No single participant can influence the result.
 - **Verifiability**: Anyone can verify that the inputs match the original commitments.